weg-li-project/car-ml/wegli-ML/README.md

 # Internal Endpoint for Image Analysis

 This endpoint will be used to start the ML related tasks.
-Based on the image analysis it will return suggestions for licens plate number and vehicle features.
+Based on the image analysis it will return suggestions for license plate number and vehicle features.

 ## Deploy